jkochems/jkochems.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in the Department of Economics at the University of Cologne, Germany.
+<div style="text-align: justify"> I am a PhD candidate in the Department of Economics at the University of Cologne, Germany.
 I started my PhD studies at the University of Mannheim.
-I am affiliated with the ECONtribute: Markets & Public Policy Cluster of Excellence.
+I am affiliated with the ECONtribute: Markets & Public Policy Cluster of Excellence. </div>

 Research Interests
 ------